-- New roads - Upgrading of existing roadways - Widening of some existing roads - Improved linkages to the arterial road system including Princes Highway and Marsh Street, including additional signalised intersections and the upgrading of some existing signalised intersections - New and adjusted traffic management facilities, such as traffic signals, signs, etc. - Provision and management of the supply of on-street parking by appropriate signage and line marking, and integrated into the streetscape design - Accommodation of additional alternative transport modes on roadways, such as bicycles, bus priority, the provision of bus stops and bus shelters, etc. - Safety improvements to the two existing road underpasses beneath the Illawarra Railway.
+- New roads. - Upgrading of existing roadways. - ▶ Changing layout of some roads, including constructing a one way circuit. - Widening of some existing roads. - Improved linkages to the arterial road system including Princes Highway and Marsh Street, including additional signalised intersections and the upgrading of some existing signalised intersections. - New and adjusted traffic management facilities, such as traffic signals, signs, etc. - Provision and management of the supply of on-street parking by appropriate signage and line marking, and integrated into the streetscape design. - Accommodation of additional alternative transport modes on roadways, such as bicycles, bus priority, the provision of bus stops and bus shelters, etc. - Safety improvements to the two existing road underpasses beneath the Illawarra Railway.

-The proposed access network for the area is described in sections 7.1.5 and 7.2 of the DCP, including the proposed new and widened roads.
-The specifications for the proposed works are ibid., p7-11 and p7-16 contained in the Wolli Creek and Bonar Street Precinct Public Domain Plan and Technical Manual.
+The proposed access network for the area is described in sections 7.1.5 and 7.2 of the Rockdale DCP 2011, including the proposed new and widened roads.
+The specifications for the proposed works are contained in the Wolli Creek and Bonar Street Precinct Public Domain Plan and Technical Manual.